-Before you perform Instant VM Recovery, consider the following:
+Before you perform Instant Recovery to Microsoft Hyper-V, consider the following:

-- You must add the Hyper-V target host to which you want to restore machines to your backup infrastructure.
+- You must add the Hyper-V target host to which you want to recover machines to your backup infrastructure.

-- Make sure that the Disable changed block tracking for this host option is not selected for a host to which you plan to restore a workload.
-If this option is selected for the host, the driver required for work of Instant VM Recovery will be disabled.
+- Make sure that the Disable changed block tracking for this host option is not selected for a host to which you plan to recover a workload.
+If this option is selected for the host, the driver required for work of Instant Recovery will be disabled.
 For more information, see the Configuring Connected Volumes section in the User Guide for Microsoft Hyper-V.

 - You can recover a workload from a backup that has at least one successfully created restore point.

-- If you restore a workload to the production network, make sure that the original workload is powered off to avoid conflicts.
+- If you recover a workload to the production network, make sure that the original workload is powered off to avoid conflicts.

 - If you want to scan recovered VM data for viruses, check the secure restore requirements and limitations.